Skip to main content

 save_memoryStore important information discovered during execution for future recall.
 Assign a memory type and importance score

 Memory tools allow agents to build persistent knowledge over time.
-For example, an agent can save a user's preferred report format as a preference, then recall it in future conversations without the user repeating themselves.
+For example, an agent can save a user's preferred report format as a preference, then recall it in future conversations without the user repeating themselves. search_sessions lets the agent answer "what did we decide last week about X?" by fetching the actual conversation history rather than relying on recall alone.

 Utility Tools